The Frizzled Leek

 Chef Tips

 • Prep cranberry sauce ahead of time.
-The more things you can prep in advance for Thanksgiving and Christmas the better.
+The more things you can prep in advance for Thanksgiving and Christmas, the better.

-Storage
+Make-Ahead and Storage

 FAQ's